Used 1997 Geo Metro

-What's a good price on a Used 1997 Geo Metro?
+What's a good price for a New 1997 Geo Metro?

-Which used 1997 Geo Metros are available in my area?
+Which 1997 Geo Metros are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 1997 Geo Metro for sale near.
-Simply research the type of car you're interested in and then select a used car from our massive database to find cheap prew-owned vehicles for sale near you.
-Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the Used 1997 Geo Metro.
+Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
+Once you have identified a used vehicle you're interested in, check the AutoCheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 1997 Geo Metro.

-Can't find a used 1997 Geo Metros you want in your area?
+Can't find a new 1997 Geo Metros you want in your area?
 Consider a broader search.

-Find a used Geo Metro for sale - 6 great deals out of 12 listings starting at $12,603.
+Find a new Geo Metro for sale - 3 great deals out of 19 listings starting at $11,852.

 Should I lease or buy a 1997 Geo Metro?